 Conclusion

-I don’t know if people using those managed hosting services would get sites better results than I was able to get, but let me tell you this, a fully loaded site in less than 166ms is kinda hard, and even if you beat it, what taking it to 130 ms get you?
+I don’t really know if people using those headless managed hosting services would get better results than the ones I git, but let me tell you this, a fully loaded site in less than 166ms is kinda hard to beat, and even if you beat it, what taking it to 130 ms gets you?

 My sites aren’t Amazon or Walmart, I am not gaining millions of dollars by reducing the fully loaded time by 20ms.